sydasif/python-book/docs/source/01_introduction/02_install.md

 ## Getting Started

-Python is an interpreted programming language, this means as a developer you write Python `.py` files in a text editor and then put those files into the python interpreter to be executed.
+Python is an interpreted programming language, this means as a developer you write Python `.py` files in a {ref}`Text Editor` and then put those files into the python interpreter to be executed.
 The way to run a python file is like this on the command line:

 ```shell
 [$] <> python3 hello_world.py